 “But wait!” you might ask.
 “What about the $1.6 billion that was paid out to Japanese citizens and their descendants to compensate the losses they incurred from their internment in F.D.R.’s camps during World War II?
 Isn’t that a precedent for reparations?”

 Yes…but paying reparations for Japanese internment was immoral, too.

 The same reasoning applies: At the time that reparations for Japanese internment was established, Roosevelt’s executive order establishing the camps had been held constitutional by the Supreme Court in the 1944 case Korematsu v.
 United States.
 Like it or not, traumatic or not, moral or not — Roosevelt’s policy of Japanese internment was a legal action by the United States against a portion of its citizenry, and American taxpayers ought not to have been held punishable for it.

-Only after the Supreme Court overturned its earlier decision in 2018’s Trump v.
+Only after the Supreme Court overturned the Korematsu decision in 2018’s Trump v.
 Hawaii should there have been any talk of reparations for Japanese internment.
-Once what was thought to be legal at the time had finally been declared illegal at the time, grounds for reparations were established.
+Only once what was declared legal at the time had finally been declared illegal at the time were moral grounds for reparations established.

 And that gives us a starting point to talk about actual, moral reparations for African-Americans in this country.
 Because there is a case applicable to African-Americans that parallels that of Japanese internment: Jim Crow segregation.

 Starting at the end of Reconstruction in 1877 — well after the passage of the 14th Amendment making slaves and their descendants full citizens of the United States — many states passed laws enforcing segregation by race.
 Comparable to the Korematsu decision, the 1896 Supreme Court case of Plessy v.
 Ferguson upheld these segregation laws.
 It would be nearly sixty years before the Supreme Court held segregation to be illegal in Brown v.
 Board of Education.